-Ways to Filter Networks to Show or Hide Them in Windows 10. – Technology is reaching a different height with so many innovations and facilities that the general users are receiving every now and then.
-With so much of happenings in the technology world, users are likely to explore the internet world and most of them opt the wireless mode.
+Technology is reaching a different height with so many innovations and facilities that the general users are receiving every now and then.
+With so many happenings in the technology world, users are likely to explore the internet world and most of them opt for the wireless mode.

 In Windows 10, one superlative feature is to filter wireless networks so that the users can establish a list to allow or block specific network as per their requirement and can individually decide which wireless networks they should filter out.

 Let us see this with an illustration – whenever your system is connected to a WiFi network, a clustered list of all the SSID names that are within the range will be visible at the network tile on taskbar and WiFi in the Settings area.
 You can filter those networks to add to a list in order to block or allow them.
 Thereupon you can see only your own network since you have blocked all those networks which do not belong to you.
 In this post, we will represent you the steps for How to Filter Networks to Show or Hide Them on Windows 10 either at the flyout on the Taskbar or WiFi flank of Settings application by creating a list.